Home > Tours > Australia Tours > Sydney to Cairns Adventure

 Itinerary

 Welcome to Sydney!
-Or Warrane, in the language of the Gadigal people of the Eora Nation, who are the Traditional Owners of the land on which Sydney is now located.
-Your adventure starts with a pick up at 9 am in front of the starting point hotel.
-After, you’ll head out for a walkabout around The Rocks with a local Aboriginal guide.
-Walk through Hicksons Reserve, Campbells Cove and Cumberland Walk as your guide teaches you about this area's history, land and water use, and spiritual connection with the First Nations peoples.
-You’ll have amazing views of the harbour along the way, including Sydney Harbour Bridge and the CBD.
-After your journey into the Dreaming, grab some lunch before heading north to the famous winery region – the beautiful Hunter Valley.
-Once there, sit down for a wine tasting with a sommelier and listen to the history of the various wines and the winery.
-Next, head to Cessnock in the heart of the valley, our overnight location for tonight.
+Or Warrane, in the language of the Gadigal people of the Eora Nation, who are the Traditional Custodians of the land on which Sydney is now located.
+Your adventure begins with a pickup at 9 am in front of the starting point hotel.
+After, you’ll head out for a walkabout around The Rocks with a local Aboriginal guide and great views of the Sydney Harbour Bridge.
+Wander through sites like Campbells Cove and along the Cumberland Walk while your guide teaches you about the area's history, land and water use, as well as its spiritual connection for First Nations people.
+You’ll then have time to grab lunch before heading north to the famous Hunter Valley winery region.
+Once there, sit down for a sommelier-led wine tasting where you’ll hear about the winery’s history and varieties.
+Finish your tasting and depart for Cessnock, your accommodation for tonight in the heart of the valley.
 Perhaps head out for an optional welcome dinner in Cessnock to get to know your fellow travellers.

 Today, you’ll make tracks north along the scenic coastal route.
-Stop at Crowdy Bay National Park along the way and embark on a scenic hike through forests of heath, paperbark and swamp mahogany at Diamond Head, taking in views of golden beaches and dramatic rock faces.
-The quartz crystals in the cliffs sparkle in the sun, giving Diamond Head its name.
-Keep your eyes peeled for whales and dolphins off the coast as you wind your way by secluded coves, beaches, and mountains, and you may even encounter a mob of kangaroos on your walk.
+Along the way, stop at Crowdy Bay National Park for the easy-to-moderate Diamond Head Loop Walk that winds through forests of heath, paperbark and swamp mahogany at Diamond Head.
+While taking in the views of golden beaches and dramatic rock faces, keep an eye out for the quartz crystals in the cliffs that sparkle in the sun, giving Diamond Head its name.
+Whales and dolphins can sometimes be spotted off the coast, and you may even come across a mob of kangaroos between the secluded coves, beaches and forest trails.
 Later, continue your drive to your accommodation in Port Macquarie.

-This morning, you’ll visit the Koala Hospital in Port Macquarie, where you’ll meet the volunteers who work there and and learn about how this organisation provides care and treatment for koalas needing rehabilitation.
+This morning, you’ll visit the Koala Hospital in Port Macquarie, where you’ll meet the volunteers who work there and learn about how this organisation provides care and treatment for koalas needing rehabilitation.
 Then, drive to Bellingen, where you might like to grab lunch and enjoy some free time.
 Continue to Dorrigo National Park via the gorgeous Waterfall Way, known for its lush, sub-tropical rainforest – the last piece of the ancient subcontinent Gondwanaland.
 Few places on Earth contain so many plants and animals relatively unchanged from their ancestors.
 Pop into the Rainforest Centre in the park, take a stroll along the skywalk or explore the rainforest with your group.
 (D)

 Next up is Byron Bay – a laid-back surf paradise with boundless coastline, sand and friendly locals.
 But first, you’ll start your day with a walking tour of Red Rock with a local First Nations guide.
 Learn about the culture of the Gumbaynggirr people through stories, songs and the uses of native plants.
 Walk alongside The Solitary Island Marine Park Waterways and connect with Country as you learn more about the Dreaming.
 After, you’ll stop in Yamba where you might like to grab some lunch, before visiting Byron Bay Lighthouse for a unique photo opportunity and the chance to spot some dolphins, whales and other marine life.

 This morning, head to The Farm – a collection of micro-businesses on a working farm focusing on growing, feeding and educating through community farming.
-Maybe grab some breakfast here and pick up a few things to have for lunch later on.
+Maybe grab some breakfast here and add a few extra snacks to have for lunch later on.
 Continue to Springbrook National Park and take a short walk to Natural Bridge rock arch which was formed by the force of the waterfall over the basalt cave.
 This afternoon, head to the famous Surfers Paradise on the Gold Coast for some beach time before continuing onto Brisbane where you’ll spend the night.

 The next part of your adventure begins with a welcome meeting at 10 am.
-Then drive to Noosa Heads – a serene town in Queensland by the sea – where you can grab some lunch, relax on the beach or go shopping in the cute boutique shops.
-If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look out for local flora and fauna.
+Then, drive to Noosa Heads, where you can grab some lunch, relax on the beach or go shopping in the boutique shops.
+If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look for local flora and fauna.
 This afternoon, you’ll hit the road again for the coastal city of Hervey Bay, where you’ll spend the night.

-Enjoy a free day in Hervey Bay today – one of the best sites for observing humpback whales during migration season, and the world’s first certified Whale Heritage Area.
-If the month is right, maybe spend the morning whale watching on the water, or rent a bike to cycle along the foreshore.
-Or you could take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many gorgeous beaches nearby.
-Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland', from the train station at Maryborough West to Proserpine, just south-west of Airlie Beach, arriving early tomorrow morning.
+Enjoy a free day in Hervey Bay today – a prime location for observing humpback whales during migration season and the world’s first certified Whale Heritage Area.
+If the month is right, maybe spend the morning whale-watching on the water, or rent a bike to cycle along the foreshore.
+You could also take a leisurely stroll along the water’s edge, go kayaking or just enjoy one of the many Queensland beaches nearby.
+Make sure you pick up some snacks for tonight's overnight train journey north on the famous 'Spirit of Queensland. ' Depart from the train station at Maryborough West and arrive in Proserpine, south-west of Airlie Beach, arriving early tomorrow morning.

 Your new leader will meet you at Proserpine train station early this morning.
 Head for an optional breakfast and caffeine hit at a local café in Airlie Beach.
-Your day is free to explore this coastal paradise dotted with palm trees.
-This hub town of the popular Whitsundays has beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
-Maybe stroll around and explore, visit some local swimming spots for a refreshing dip or find a seat at one of the many bars and watch the sun sparkle on the water.
+Your day is free to explore this hub town of the popular Whitsundays, which has plenty of beer gardens, trendy cafes and a lawn-fringed swimming lagoon.
+Whether you want to just kick back by the water or get out into nature on a coastal hike, there’s plenty on offer.
 Get to know your new leader tonight with an optional group dinner.

-Today is a long day of travel, interspersed with some stops to stretch your legs.
-Your first stop is Townsville.
-Head to Castle Hill lookout when you arrive and take some photos of the gorgeous views of the town and ocean below.
+Today is a long day of travel with some stops to stretch your legs.
+Your first stop is Townsville, where you’ll head to Castle Hill lookout, walking the track up to the 360-degree viewpoint of the town, Coral Sea and Magnetic Island.
 You’ll have some free time for lunch and to chill by the water.
-Carry on to Big Crystal Creek in the Paluma Range National Park, where you can take a stroll, swim in the creek or just relax among the sounds of local birdlife.
-This afternoon, you’ll head to Lucinda, where you’ll spend the night.
+Then, carry on to Big Crystal Creek in the Paluma Range National Park for a stroll, swim in the creek or quiet time relaxing to the sounds of local birdlife.
+This afternoon, depart for Lucinda, your location for the night.

-This morning after breakfast, drive to Millaa Millaa Falls for a nature walk and perhaps a refreshing swim in the cascades.
-Stop in for lunch at a local cafe at Yungaburra, then take the Curtain Fig boardwalk to see the iconic tree this park was named after – this park protects endangered mabi forest and a large green fig tree with extensive aerial roots that drop 15 m to the forest floor, forming a ‘curtain’.
+Have breakfast before driving to Millaa Millaa Falls for a nature walk and optional swim in the cascades.
+Stop for lunch at a local cafe at Yungaburra, then walk along the Curtain Fig boardwalk to see the heritage-listed tree this park was named after – this park protects endangered mabi forest and a large green fig tree with extensive aerial roots that drop 15 m to the forest floor, forming a ‘curtain’.
 After, head to Lake Eacham – the site of an old volcano and home to Australia’s largest python!
-Here, maybe take a swim (just keep an eye out for the resident freshwater crocodile).
-This afternoon, you’ll drive to Cairns, where your trip will come to an end at approximately 5pm.
+Here, maybe go for a swim or walk the rainforest tracks, looking for native wildlife like the musky rat-kangaroo.
+This afternoon, you’ll drive to Cairns, where your trip will come to an end at approximately 5 pm.
 If you’d like to stay longer, just speak to your booking agent.
 (B)

 Trip Inclusions